Allenwood G.F.C.

-Allenwood G.F.C. is a Gaelic football club based in Allenwood, County Kildare, Republic of Ireland.
+Allenwood G.F.C. is a Gaelic football club based in Allenwood, County Kildare, Ireland.
 Because it is located in County Kildare, the club competes in the County Kildare GAA board league and cup system.
 Allenwood was the winner of the Kildare Senior Football Championship in 2004 and Club of the Year in 1974.
 It was the home club of former Kildare Player of the Year Johnny Doyle.